Richmond, Virginia Since The Civil War - My Family Travels

 Year Round, Richmond is a Gold Mine of Civil War History

-New for Richmond is the Richmond Liberty Trail.
-This public-private project modeled on Boston's Freedom Trail unites the major Civil War sites on a 6.2-mile-long trail marked by blue diamonds.
-Walk past 15 National Historic Landmarks (many can be entered), local neighborhoods like the beautiful Church Hill, and join up with the Slave Trail at Shockoe Bottom as time and energy allows.
+Bring comfortable shoes to walk the Richmond Liberty Trail, modeled on Boston’s Freedom Trail.
+It unites the major Civil War sites on a 6.2-mile-long trail marked by blue diamonds.
+Stroll past 15 National Historic Landmarks (many can be entered), local neighborhoods like the beautiful Church Hill, and join up with the Slave Trail at Shockoe Bottom as time and energy allow.

-All year long, families can join the Civil War Sampler Tour to get an overview by bus of the region's role in history.
-History buffs will want to download the podcast "Lincoln's Last Journey."
-For a dash of adventure, folllow the route on the Lincoln's Walk 1865 guided tour by Segway.
+All year long, families can join local Civil War bus tours to get an overview by bus of the region’s role in history.
+For a dash of adventure, folllow the route on a guided tour by Segway or book one of these other very cool ways to see Richmond, Virginia.
+Your kids will love staying active and may even be more alert.

-While the Museum of the Confederacy has a more traditional view of history, the privately run American Civil War Center uses multimedia and interactive exhibits to help all ages understand the war from various points of view.
-Visitors with more time should plan a longer Lincoln Tour from Fairfax to Petersburg using the state's resources at Virginia Tourism.
+The American Civil War Museum at Historic Tredegar, the American Civil War Museum at Appomattox and the White House of the Confederacy have become the three arms of the American Civil War Museum. uses multimedia and interactive exhibits to help all ages understand the war from various points of view.
+Visitors with more time should plan a longer Lincoln Tour from Fairfax to Petersburg using the state’s resources at Virginia Tourism.

 Maymont Park Combines History with Family Fun

 A favorite of local families, Maymont Park is a 100-acre estate with mansion left to the city by James and Sallie Dooley.
-Entry is free, and among the landscaped grounds are a bear exhibit, with two black bears to visit; a children's farm; and a small Nature Center (admission $2).
-Traveling exhibits can be just as unusual: a venomous snake show is coming to the Nature Center for summer 2013.
-Toddlers especially love the Italian and Japanese Gardens, where there's a koi pond punctuated by stepping stones.
+Entry is free, and among the landscaped grounds are a bear exhibit, with two black bears to visit; a children’s farm; and a small Nature Center.
+Traveling exhibits can be just as unusual: think venomous snakes and other odd creatures.
+Toddlers especially love the Italian and Japanese Gardens, where there’s a koi pond punctuated by stepping stones.

 Planet Snoopy Orbits Kings Dominion in Richmond

-Kings Dominion may be more in keeping with your notion of child's play.
-The park, part of the Cedar Fair empire which runs Cedar Point in Ohio, has just opened the largest Planet Snoopy park for toddlers — a full 14 acres — in the country.
+Kings Dominion may be more in keeping with your notion of child’s play.
+The park, part of the Cedar Fair empire which runs Cedar Point in Ohio, has a large Planet Snoopy park for toddlers — a full 14 acres.
 In addition to meet-and-greet areas to say hi to Charlie Brown, Linus, Lucy and friends, Planet Snoopy has 12 new attractions for preschoolers, gentle mini-coasters, and live shows geared for the under-height crowd.
 An open air market sells healthy snacks, fresh fruit and food.
-New parents will appreciate the large Family Care Facility, with changing rooms, a private area for nursing mothers, and even a nap area where sleepy ones can rest, under parents' supervision, before heading back out to the park.
+New parents will appreciate the large Family Care Facility, with changing rooms, a private area for nursing mothers, and even a nap area where sleepy ones can rest, under parents’ supervision, before heading back out to the park.

 Older sibs should check out the website to learn more about the 85° drop on Intimidator 305, the Waterworks slides, wooden coasters and the 30-story-tall Windseeker.
 This is the best place for parents to find out which local hotels are bundling theme park tickets with room nights.
 The park is open Memorial Day to Labor Day, plus certain dates in spring and fall.